himanshuro045/Mid-Term-submission/README.md

 # Mid-Term-submission
 Himanshu kumar(25b2110)- Fake News Detection using NLP(project)
-# My Fake News Detector Project
+# Fake News Detector using NLP

 *This is my work from the first 3 weeks.